 - Inclusion is an outcome to ensure those that are diverse actually feel and/or are welcomed.
 Inclusion outcomes are met when you, your institution, and your program are truly inviting to all.
 To the degree to which diverse individuals are able to participate fully in the decision-making processes and development opportunities within an organization or group.

 Working toward diversity without working toward equity and inclusion is unjust.
 Attempting to increase the numbers of individuals from marginalized and minoritized backgrounds and identities in an organization without addressing systemic barriers and sources of oppression that exist in the organization directly harms these individuals.
 The higher education system in the US was built on systems of oppression.
 It was built to exclude, to educate certain groups of people and to further concentrate wealth, power, and resources.
 Many of the overtly exclusive policies no longer stand — colleges and universities are no longer legally segregated — but that doesn’t mean that oppressive structures aren’t still part of the higher education system, part of predominantly-White institutions such as NC State, and part of our department.
 Thus, we cannot focus solely on increasing recruitment or representation of individuals from underrepresented groups.

 We recognize that there is insufficient diversity among our faculty and students.
 In the spririt of transparency, we provide data from NC State’s Office of Institutional Research and Planning (OIRP; diversity numbers are not provided for staff).
 We are committed to increasing our diversity in all parts of our community through development of more intentional recruitment and rentention.

-What are we doing as a department to promote JEDI?
+What are we doing as a department to promote BEIA?

-See some of the actions we are taking to promote JEDI in Biological Sciences and beyond.
+See some of the actions we are taking to promote BEIA in Biological Sciences and beyond.